kubernetes/kubernetes/docs/proposals/kubelet-checkpointing.md

 * Add `Checkpointing=true|false (ALPHA - default=false)` to `--feature-gates`
 * Store file will be at <root_dir>/checkpoint-store.db

-### Concerns

-@aaronlevy: Secrets will be persisted to disk.
-Is this ok?
-(Currently during operation they only end up in tmpfs mounts) Possible option: encrypt/decrypt using the kubelet's private key material.
-Presumably if the operator needs to they will have made that private key material secure.
+* Secrets will be encrypted on disk using the kubelet's private key.
+(This preserves the current assumption that secrets are not accessible on a node when it's powered off)

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/kubelet-checkpointing.md?pixel)]()